-Sometimes it’s natural for an adolescent to go through an uncharacteristically rebellious and aggressive phase, but there are certain noticeable behavioural changes that are more common to far-right radicalisation and extremism.
+Sometimes it’s natural for a young person to go through an uncharacteristically rebellious and aggressive phase, but there are certain noticeable behavioural changes that are more common to far-right radicalisation and extremism.

 If someone is radicalised by the far right, they might: